KnutAM/FESolvers.jl/README.md

 `calculate_convergence_measure` returns a sufficiently small value.

 ### After convergence
-The first thing that happens after convergence is that the user-defined function
+The first thing that happens after convergence (also directly after calling `solve_problem`) is that the user-defined function
 ```julia
 postprocess!(problem, step, [solver])   # Optional to define with or without solver
 ```